Leonora Kleinmann /

 Every morning, you wake up and go through your routine before heading into the physical office or home office to start your day.
 When you get to your desk, you log into your computer and open your email.
 While sorting through your mailboxes, you notice that essential emails such as an RFP you were expecting, an invoice you’ve been waiting for, or important messages from vendors and partners are sitting in your spam folder.
 You might ask yourself, “how did these end up in here?” - a question that gets asked more frequently than you would expect.
 Missing these emails is not only frustrating, but it can also affect your business’s bottom line.
 Read on to learn why emails are marked as spam and how you can improve email deliverability.

-If, as an organization, you’re not taking security seriously by this point, then it’s only a matter of time before you’re the next victim.
-Start now with the knowledge that every device on your network and every person with access to those devices is a potential attack vector — and yes, that includes copiers and multifunction printers (MFPs).
+If your organization isn’t taking security seriously, it’s only a matter of time before you become a target.
+Every device on your network and every person with access to those devices is a potential attack vector — and yes, that includes copiers and multifunction printers (MFPs).

 Melanie Camacho /